 Why did scientists come to the United States to live, study, and work in the 20th century?
 What historical events and social conditions led some scientists to flee their home countries?
 How have immigrant scientists contributed to scientific discoveries and innovations?

-Funded by a grant from the National Historical Publications and Records Commission, “Oral Histories of Immigration and Innovation” will allow researchers and the public to hear directly from the interviewees about their lives.
-Research from and excerpts of the oral history interviews will be shared through an exhibition at the Science History Institute, articles in the Institute’s digital magazine, and presentations at academic conferences.
+Funded by a grant from the National Historical Publications and Records Commission, “Oral Histories of Immigration and Innovation” allows researchers and the public to hear directly from the interviewees about their lives.
+Research from and excerpts of the oral history interviews will be shared through an exhibition at the Science History Institute, articles in the Institute’s Distillations magazine, and presentations at academic conferences.

 Sample Interview: Mario Molina

 Mario Molina grew up in Mexico City, Mexico.
 After studying chemical engineering in Mexico and polymer kinetics in Germany, he decided to apply to graduate school in the United States in order to take more courses and work closely with a professor.
 He was accepted to the University of California, Berkeley, graduating with a PhD in physical chemistry in 1972.
 He went on to contribute a theory of ozone depletion, highlighting the chemical imbalances in the atmosphere, and was awarded the 1995 Nobel Prize in Chemistry along with Paul J. Crutzen and F. Sherwood Rowland.